-The advantages of coloring pages:
+The benefits of coloring pages:

 2) Color acknowledgment

 6) Building motor abilities

-7) Focus - Taking notice of a single task for a length of time is essential for coloring and for all sorts of things throughout one's life.
+7) Focus - Paying attention to a single task for a length of time is essential for coloring and for all sorts of things throughout one's life.

 Back To Guppy Coloring Pages